bsc-pm/nanos6/README.md

 ## Hardware Counters

-As well as the Monitoring Infrastructure and the `stats-papi` version of the runtime, Nanos6 offers a real-time API for Hardware Counter statistics.
+As well as the Monitoring Infrastructure, Nanos6 offers a real-time API for Hardware Counter statistics.
 This API allows to obtain and predict hardware counters for tasks, similarly to Monitoring.

 By default, the NULL option is used, which records no hardware counters.